theimowski/master-thesis/docs/section-research.md

 * Managing user's state in cookies,
 * HTML rendering.

-Implementing such application and preparing tutorial turned out to be a great candidate for research part of this thesis.
+Implementing such application and preparing a tutorial turned out to be a great candidate for research part of this thesis.
 The detailed tutorial has been published and is available on-line {{{suavemusicstoretutorial}}}.

 Functional Web
 --------------

-Even though Web Development is usually associated with using imperative techniques, it's not completely uncommon to follow functional principles while creating Internet applications.
+Even though web development is usually associated with using imperative techniques only, it's not completely uncommon to follow functional principles while creating Internet applications.
 Majority of web applications are built on top of the Hypertext Transformation Protocol (HTTP) protocol.
 From a software engineer point of view, the HTTP protocol boils down to requests and responses.
-One could even think of a Web application as a general function of type `HTTPRequest -> HTTPResponse`.
+A functional programmer could even think of a web application as a general function of type `HTTPRequest -> HTTPResponse`.

-### Async
+### Asynchrony

 When dealing with Internet applications in practice, it turns out that aspect of asynchrony plays a crucial role.
-Operations that require reading / writing from the input / output are extremely ineffective if performed synchronously.
-Synchronous execution of tasks that require input / output communication results in blocking threads.
+IO operations are extremely ineffective if performed synchronously, as synchronous execution of such tasks results in thread blocking.
-In return, when a thread is blocked, next incoming request will have to engage more threads.
+When threads are blocked, incoming requests that follow have to engage more threads, because the blocked ones are in use.
 As a result, having a significant number of blocked threads results in high memory consumption and ineffective usage of resources.

 Writing software in asynchronous fashion does not come for free.